Hutchison Whampoa go to court to keep Eircom bid alive

-DUBLIN Lawyers for Hutchison Whampoa Ltd 0013.HK made a last ditch attempt to salvage the Hong Kong company's bid for Eircom, the struggling Irish telecoms firm that is to be handed over to its lenders.
+DUBLIN May 16 Lawyers for Hutchison Whampoa Ltd made a last ditch attempt to salvage the Hong Kong company's bid for Eircom, the struggling Irish telecoms firm that is to be handed over to its lenders.

 The firm's lawyers asked a Dublin court on Wednesday to direct the examiner for Eircom to look more fully into its bid.